 But is there any evidence that this behaviour (becoming vegetarian as a convenient way to restrict intake) is common among individuals with eating disorders?
 What is the relationship between dietary restraint, eating disorder symptoms, and vegetarianism?
 Is vegetarianism a risk factor for developing an eating disorder or do eating disorders lead many to adopt a vegetarian diet as a socially acceptable excuse to avoid eating specific foods?
 And, is there a difference between vegetarians that do not engage in dietary restraint and do not display eating disorder symptomatology, and those that do?

-Thus far it appears that the research in this …
+Thus far it appears …

 Gender nonconformity is the second most popular search term that leads people to Science of Eating Disorders.
 (After “science of eds” and beating “science of eating disorders”.)
 Not far behind are variants of “FtM/MtF/transsexual/transgender” combined with “eating disorder/anorexia/bulimia”.
 That’s telling.
 It means there is little information on this topic.
 And it is not just that there’s too little information available to the public – there are only a handful of published studies in the peer-reviewed literature.